This is a one-year full time or two-year part-time postgraduate course.

 - Overseas specialists, including from EU countries, in developing and emerging economies, and eastern/central Europe.

 - Activists and officers from labour movements worldwide.
 NGO workers in the field, equality and human resources specialists in the field.
 Graduates of industrial relations, human resource management, business, economics and associated disciplines.

 - Graduates of Ruskin’s BA International Labour and Trade Union Studies

-HOW WILL I LEARN AND BE TAUGHT ON THE COURSE?
+HOW WILL I LEARN AND BE TAUGHT IN THE COURSE?